jmandel/fhircast-docs/docs/content-sharing-research.md

 3. Make a [`[FHIR resource]-update`](#fhir-resource-update) request when appropriate.
 The [`[FHIR resource]-update`](#fhir-resource-update) request contains a `Bundle` resource which is a collection of resources that are atomically processed by the Hub with the anchor context's content being adjusted appropriately
 4. Maintain the current `versionId` of the anchor context provided by the Hub so that a subsequent [`[FHIR resource]-update`](#fhir-resource-update) request may provide the current `versionId`
 5. Appropriately process [FHIR resource]-[open|update|select|close] events; note that a client may choose to ignore the contents of a [FHIR resource]-[open|update|select|close] event but should still track the `versionId` for subsequent use
-6. If a [`[FHIR resource]-update`](#fhir-resource-update) request fails with the Hub, the client may issue a [`GET Context`](get-context) request to the Hub in order to retrieve the current content in the anchor context and its current `versionId`
+6. If a [`[FHIR resource]-update`](#fhir-resource-update) request fails with the Hub, the client may issue a [`GET Context`](#get-context) request to the Hub in order to retrieve the current content in the anchor context and its current `versionId`
 7. When using websockets, clients will now receive the current content (if any exists) of the anchor context (if one has been established) in response to the Subscribe request (see [return of current content](`websocket`-return-of-current-content)).
 Clients that don't support the exchange of structured information may ignore the content of the Subscribe response payload.

-### DIAGNOSTIC REPORT CENTERED WORKFLOW
+### Example of Content Sharing in an Anchor Context

-For the purpose simplifying the conveyance of the information sharing mechanisms, further details will use a `DiagnosticReport` as the anchor context.
-However, all of the below requests and messages support using other FHIR resource types as the anchor context.
+The below example uses a `DiagnosticReport` as the anchor context.
+However, the pattern of the example holds when other FHIR resource types are the anchor context.

-#### Discussion
+#### Diagnostic Report Workflow Example
 When reporting applications integrate with PACS and/or RIS applications, a radiologist's (or other clinician's) workflow is centered on the final deliverable, a diagnostic report.
 In radiology the imaging study (exam) is an integral resource with the report referencing one or more imaging studies.
 Structured data, many times represented by an `Observation` resource, may also be captured as part of a report.
-In addition to basic context synchronization, a diagnostic report centered workflow builds upon the basic FHIRcast transactions to support near real-time exchange of structured information between applications participating in a diagnostic report context.
+In addition to basic context synchronization, a diagnostic report centered workflow builds upon the basic FHIRcast operations to support near real-time exchange of structured information between applications participating in a diagnostic report context.
 Also, the `DiagnosticReport` resource contains certain attributes (such as report status), that are useful to the PACS/RIS applications and don't exist in other types of FHIR resources (e.g. an ImagingStudy).
-Participating applications may include clients such as reporting applications, PACS, EHR, workflow orchestrators, and interactive AI applications.
+Participating applications may include clients such as reporting applications, PACS, EHRs, workflow orchestrators, and interactive AI applications.

-Observation resources need not have an independent existence.
+Exchanged resources need not have an independent existence.
 For the purposes of a working session in FHIRcast, they are all "contained" in one resource (the `DiagnosticReport` anchor context).
-This is important, especially when software applications are communicating information that the user may not even find useful.
 For example, a radiologist may use the PACS viewer to create a measurement.
 The PACS application sends this measurement as an `Observation` to the other subscribing applications for consideration.
 If the radiologist determines the measurement is useful in another application (and accurate), it may then become an `Observation` to be included in the diagnostic report.
 Only when that diagnostic report becomes an official signed document would that `Observation` possibly be maintained with an independent existence.
 Until that time, FHIR domain resources serve as a convenient means to transfer data within a FHIRcast context.

 Structured information may be added, changed, or removed quite frequently during the lifetime of a Diagnostic Report context.
 Exchanged information is transitory and it is not required that the information exchanged during the collaboration is persisted.
 However, as required by their use cases, each participating application may choose to persist information in their own structures which may or may not be expressed as a FHIR resource.
-Even if stored in the form of a FHIR resource, the resource may or may not be stored in a system which provides access to the information through a FHIR server and associated FHIR operations.
+Even if stored in the form of a FHIR resource, the resource may or may not be stored in a system which provides access to the information through a FHIR server and associated FHIR operations (i.e., it may be persisted only in storage specific to a given application).

 #### FHIRcast Notification Request Event Fields
 Field | Optionality | Type | Description